Dill Seeds - Mammoth Long Island

 How to Grow Mammoth Long Island Dill from Seed

-Dill does not transplant well and best if sown directly in early spring.
+Dill does not transplant well and is best if sown directly in early spring.
 For potted growing, begin indoors 4-6 weeks before final frost.
-Plant 3-4 seeds ¼” deep per cell or 10-12” apart in garden in sandy, loamy, and well-drained soil in full sun.
-Seeds germinate in 10-21 days, thinning back to 1 plant per pot or 15” apart in garden as true leaves establish.
+Plant 3-4 seeds ¼" deep per cell or 10-12" apart in the garden in sandy, loamy, and well-drained soil in full sun.
+Seeds germinate in 10-21 days, thinning back to 1 plant per pot or 15" apart in the garden as true leaves establish.
 Do not grow near carrots to avoid hybridization.

 Mammoth Long Island Dill in the Herb Garden

-Mammoth Long Dill develop as large-sized warm season biennials often grown as annuals.
+Mammoth Long Dill develop as large-sized warm-season biennials often grown as annuals.
 This type of dill is noted as a Tennessee native cultivated by Native Americans of the Cherokee tribes.
 Similar to its Bouquet Dill relative, Mammoth Long produces larger bright-yellow flower umbels and more seeds per head.
-This 4-6’ tall herb can either enhance garden borders as a decorative plant or as a pickled seasoning due to Mammoth Long Dill’s pungent flavor!
+This 4-6" tall herb can either enhance garden borders as a decorative plant or as a pickled seasoning due to Mammoth Long Dill"s pungent flavor!

-Mammoth Long Dill can also enhance the flavor, nutrition and development of tomatoes, onions and carrots as a companion plant.
+Mammoth Long Dill can also enhance the flavor, nutrition, and development of tomatoes, onions, and carrots as a companion plant.

 Harvesting Mammoth Long Island Dill

 Leaves - You can begin harvesting 60 days from the sowing date or as soon as the plant has produced several leaves.
 Keep plants pruned to delay flowering.
 If your plant goes to seed, there is a strong chance that the leaves will diminish in flavor.